Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 .. image:: images/PilEjectLight.png

 Pressed by the pilot in an emergency condition requiring ejection from the aircraft, which illuminates the EJECT lamp in the rear cockpit warning the WSO to prepare for immediate ejection.

+Also lights up when the WSO presses their respective Eject Light to warn the Pilot for ejection.

 Slats/Flaps Control Panel